EricSpencer00/Dexcom-Statistics/README.md

-# DexcomNumberViewer
+# Dexcom Statistics Viewer

 Display your CGM data to your terminal using Python + Pydexcom!
 Optionally, Enter a Twilio API Key to send a message to your phone number.

 A Dexcom account with a physical CGM and data is required for the program to work.
-A Twilio account with working key and messaging number is required for texting support.
+A Twilio account with working key and messaging number is required for text alert support.

 ## Instructions
 Create an .env file with your Dexcom and Twilio credentials like so: